InEdited/LinuxGame/README.md

 ## Setting Up the game

 *Preferabely use root to set up everything first*
+*Can be hosted on a dedicated Virtual Machine*

 * First install openssh server and client(use yum for Fedora family)
 ```